Film waste = Money for charity

 Another byproduct from the process is the metal film canisters which the film is extracted from.
-We've created a bunch of things from these ourselves including keyrings (pick your favourite film type!), to mini planters (we give these away for free in our lab sometimes), but one of the best uses for these empty canisters is to reload them back up with film!
+One of the best uses for these empty canisters is to reload them back up with film!
 If you ever want any empty metal film canisters, drop us an email and we will be happy to donate them.

 Now it would be just plain cheeky to profit from selling you our waste, so we thought a perfect thing to do with the sales of these would be to give all takings to charity.
 We've chosen local charity MAP which is an alternative education provider working with young people who are unable to access the mainstream school system.

 We are also welcome to hear from anyone who has any ideas for things they could do with these unlimited byproducts!